dbpedia/extraction-framework/dump/src/test/scala/org/dbpedia/extraction/dump/ExtractionTestAbstract.md

 # ExtractionTestAbstract

 designed for testing abstracts extractors
+## Before all

+* Delete tag @DoNotDiscover of ExtractionTestAbstract
+* add the tag @DoNotDiscover to other test class

 ## Procedure :
 * first clean your target directory with ``` mvn clean ``` in the root directory of DIEF